The Scoop on Roth Iras - Are Withdrawals Tax-Free or Not?

 When Are Roth IRA Withdrawals Tax-Free?

+No doubt, the Roth IRA allows you access to more of your money sooner in life without paying taxes and penalties.
 Below are a simple set of rules you can use to determine if your Roth IRA withdrawal will be tax-free or not.

 Are Roth IRA Withdrawals Tax-Free?